-Quality Assurance is an open-ended, satirical sandbox game set in an office space environment, where you are tasked with “testing” a series of bizarre sci-fi products throughout your shift.
+Quality Assurance is a 3D open-ended, satirical sandbox game set in an office space environment, where you are tasked with “testing” a series of bizarre sci-fi products throughout your shift.
 In Quality Assurance players play as an intern working in the quality assurance department.
 The player is given free rein of what they do in the game.
 However, if the player racks up too many human recourses complaints the boss will attempt to fire them.
 There are three main products the player needs to test: the Frostburner, the Scan-N-Shoot, and the Tesla Gun.
 There are a couple of secret products, the Big Small Gun and Paintball Gun, that are hidden within the office, requiring the use of the other main three products to obtain.

 About the Project

 Quality Assurance was a project I worked on with four other classmates on a team called Gourmet Vulture Studios.
 I was the lead game designer on the project.
 I had the final say when it came to most game decisions of what to add and implement.
 I was in charge of establishing the base gameplay loop: grab a product, complete the clipboard, go to next product.
 I helped with the ideas for all of the products and I defined all of the clipboard objectives.
 I built the layout of the office, placed the cubicles, NPCs, and placed most of the other smaller objects.
 I also helped design the overall feel and I created the lighting in the scene.
 I helped design the look of the title screen and made the changing background.
 I designed and implemented the pause and settings menus.
 I also suggested adding in the “boss” fight against Mega Murphy that can be found behind the small HR doors and for him to shoot a laser from his face.